ianstrang2/berkoTNF/docs/SPEC_RSVP.md

 Use `notification_ledger.batch_key` to coalesce events.

-### **6.3 Grace Period**
+### **6.3 Grace Period (Simplified v5.0.0)**

-Dynamic grace post-dropout: 5min normally, 2min if <24h, 1min if <3h.
-Cancel if player returns to IN.
+**Fixed 3-minute grace period** after any dropout.
+If player switches back to IN within 3 minutes, dropout is cancelled and no waitlist offers are sent.

+**Why 3 minutes:** Long enough for "oops" corrections, short enough to not delay waitlist significantly.
+Simpler than dynamic timing with minimal real-world impact.

 ---

 ## **7) Waitlist Details**

-Top-3 simultaneous offers.
-Dynamic TTL: 4h normally, 1h if <24h, 30min if <3h, instant if <15min.
-Clamped to kickoff−15m, minimum 5min when using hold period.
+Top-3 simultaneous offers. **Simplified TTL (v5.0.0):** 2 hours normally, 30 minutes if <3h to kickoff.
+Clamped to kickoff−15m.

 First to claim wins (transactional).
 Others get "spot filled", remain on waitlist.